williamsakorede1/Weatherapp/README.md

 # Weatherapp
-check more than 1000city in the world weather on a go.
+check the weather on a go.